 They then start to work their way back down the hill and pull slightly to the right to avoid what is actually a tree root situated under the track.
-The Fairmont hairpin is one of the most iconic places on the track as it’s often one that car spotters gather when race weekends aren’t taking place to catch a glimpse of an array of supercars.
+The Fairmont hairpin is one of the most recognisable places on the track as it’s often one that car spotters gather when race weekends aren’t taking place to catch a glimpse of an array of supercars.
 The corner is the slowest on the racetrack, with maximum lock required from the drivers.

 The drivers then need to negotiate the famous right handed, where Senna ended up in the barrier whilst leading a race by over 30 seconds.
-They then head into the darkens of the tunnel, with the light change proving to be a big issue and often drivers are running on memory here until their eyes are able to adapt to the light.
+They then head into the darkness of the tunnel, with the light change proving to be a big issue and often drivers are running on memory here until their eyes are able to adapt to the light.

 They pass by the impressive yacht club on the left, before spotting their breaking zone and into the first of the chicanes and one of the few overtaking opportunities during the Grand Prix.
 It’s now into one of the best sequences on this racetrack.

-Cars reach speeds of veer 250kmph per hour through the high-speed chicane, which requires a brave outlook with the change of direction included, as well.
+Cars reach speeds of veer 250km/h per hour through the high-speed chicane, which requires a brave outlook with the change of direction included, as well.
 The next chicane is much slower as drivers start to get towards the end of the lap.

 Cars then slow down as they approach Rascasse corner where the cars will have a shallow exit and short run into the final turn, known as the Antony Noghes corner, named after the organiser of the first Monaco Grand Prix.
 Drivers then sprint for the finish line as they work their way back up the hill.

 The first Grand Prix that was held in Monaco was back in 1929.
 It was Prince Louis II that was the driving force behind the race, but it was Antony Noghes that was the race organiser.
-The race was then held from 1929 through to 1937, before featuring just 3 times before 1955 – mainly down to the war.
+The race was then held from 1929 through to 1937, before featuring just three times before 1955 – mainly down to the war.

 1960’S – THE KING OF MONACO